The Dual Process Model of Grief

-In this Grief School session, we are delighted to be joined by Professor Margaret Stroebe, a world-leading bereavement researcher based in the Netherlands.
-Professor Stroebe will be discussing the Dual Process Model of Coping with Bereavement (DPM), a framework to help understand reactions to the death of a loved one.
+In this Grief School session, we are joined by Professor Margaret Stroebe, a world-leading bereavement researcher based in the Netherlands.
+Professor Stroebe discusses the Dual Process Model of Coping with Bereavement (DPM), a framework to help understand reactions to the death of a loved one.

 Originally conceptualised by Professors Margaret Stroebe and Henk Schut (both researchers schooled in Western traditions) in 1999, the DPM framework has since been further developed, applied and tested by other researchers internationally.